zhangjinde/sy-trans/readme.md

 <h1>sy-trans [Symphony Transfer]</h1>

 <h3>Description</h3>
-sy-trans is being developed as a library (like other npm modules like node-symphony, symphony-db, and any other module that you 'require' during the development process.</br>
+sy-trans is being developed as a library (like other npm modules like node-symphony, symphony-db, and any other module that you 'require' during the development process).</br>
-Developers will be able to require sy-trans, and this will expose promise-based file transfer methods for the most common protocols (e.g. FTP, SFTP) to read directories, files, and write files.
+Developers will be able to require sy-trans, and this will expose promise-based file transfer methods for the most common protocols (e.g. FTP, SFTP) to read directories, read files, and write files.

 <h3>Table of Contents</h3>
 <ul>